What Do I Need to Start Doing Upholstery Work?

 Although upholstery is a lot of pulling and stapling, there is often sewing involved as well.
 Sew up your own custom piping, new covers for seat cushions and more with a good heavy-duty sewing machine.
-Upholstery fabric assemblies can get pretty thick and the Ultrafeed® LS-1 Sewing Machine will walk over them all without issue.
-Ultrafeed Sewing Machines feature a built-in welting tunnel in the standard foot, so you can sew 1/4-inch piping without changing the foot.
-Offered in three packages — BASIC, PLUS and PREMIUM — there's an Ultrafeed machine for your budget.
+Upholstery fabric assemblies can get pretty thick, and the Ultrafeed® LS Sewing Machine will walk over them all without issue.
+The 15mm-wide foot is great for sewing into tight corners.
+It also features a built-in welting tunnel, so you can sew your own 1/4-inch piping without changing the foot.
+The Ultrafeed LS is the machine you need for all of your upholstery work.

 Rawhide Upholstery Mallet

 This lightweight mallet is great for hammering tack strips into place.
 It offers the force needed but also has a soft striking face so it won’t damage your fabric.
 This lightweight mallet can also be used for setting grommets, snap fasteners, rivets and much more.

 This tool is great for beginners because it pulls double duty.
 Use the end of the tool to pry up and remove staples.
 Then use the side teeth to pry up and remove tack strips.
 This tool works best when used in conjunction with pliers.
 Together you can easily pull staples to remove the old fabric from a piece.

 Clear Acrylic Ruler